tytydraco/yessleep/out/What_I_saw_in_the_Flamingo_Park_Ghost_Train_will_haunt_me_forever.md

 After a short while, my cart made its way into the second room; this room was slightly more graphic.
 Directly in front of my cart was a realistic looking prisoner in an electric chair.
 He convulsed and threw himself back and forth whilst making muffled pleading noises.
 This was unsettling, but still a good effort for a small, low-budget ghost train.

-The third room is where things started to get … weird.
+The third room was where things started to get … weird.
 In this room, a clown pressed itself up against a metal gate whilst an animatronic lifted its head out of the socket; what was weird, were the random dolls scattered all over the floor.

 The fourth room was the one I will never forget, purely because it was the room I got stuck in.
 The ride itself was pretty dark, so I was tempted to pull out my phone for some light, but that’s when I heard it.
 I don’t know if it was just my mind playing tricks on me, but I could hear a faint whimpering sound.
 It sounded like crying, and I assumed it was a passenger in another cart either in front or behind me.
 Apart from the distant whimpering, the room was deathly quiet.